ComputationalRadiationPhysics/picongpu/docs/source/python_package/selected_topics/energy_histogram.rst

-The output is a plain ASCII file ``simOutput/<species>_energyHistogram_<filter>.dat`` (one per recorded time step): the first line holds the bin edges in keV, each following line the counts.
+The output is a plain ASCII file ``simOutput/<species>_energyHistogram_<filter>.dat`` (one per species and filter): the first line holds the bin edges in keV, and each recorded time step appends one line of counts.
 Because the file format is fixed, you can post-process it directly with `numpy`_ and `matplotlib`_ -- see :ref:`Multiple simulations in a single script <python_package/foundations/defining_simulation:Multiple simulations in a single script>`